uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

     }
 }
 ```
-The Unity project that we now have will work with any API URL request / data that is in JSON format.
+The Unity project that you now have will work with any API URL request / data that is in JSON format.
 It will also work in an AR / VR or normal Unity project.

 ## Use C# to navigate and extract data from JSON